 The 45 people who completed the trial all lost weight:

 - The average weight loss in the supplement group was 4.2 pounds (1.9 kilograms).

 - The average weight loss in the placebo group was 0.9 pounds (0.4 kilograms).

-Limited research also makes it difficult to judge the safety of a weight-loss supplement.
-And a product isn't necessarily safe simply because it's natural.
+A product isn't necessarily safe simply because it's natural.
 Though rare, some dietary supplements have been linked to serious problems, such as liver damage.

 Supplements can have strong effects.
 Ephedra (ma-huang) is an herb once used for weight loss.
 It's now banned by the FDA because it was associated with adverse effects, such as mood changes, high blood pressure, irregular heart rate, stroke, seizures and heart attacks.

 Some weight-loss supplements have been found to contain hidden ingredients, such as prescription drugs, that may be harmful.

 It's important to do your homework if you're thinking about trying a weight-loss supplement.
 Check credible websites, such as those run by the U.S. Office of Dietary Supplements and the National Center for Complementary and Integrative Health.

 Also be sure to talk with your doctor before taking any supplement.
 This is especially important if you have health problems, take prescription drugs, or are pregnant or breast-feeding.